slampalo/misc/cheatsheet.md

 `echo "CONTENT"` = Print content to standard output (terminal by default)
 - `echo "CONTENT" > FILE` Write content to file
-> if you want to read the manual of command "echo", type `/bin/echo --help` instead of `echo --help`, which simply print --help to the output.
+> If you want to read the manual of command "echo", type `/bin/echo --help` instead of `echo --help`, which simply print --help to the output.

 `mv PATH_1 PATH_2` = Move file or directory (this command is often used to rename file and directory.)

 `rm [OPTIONS] FILE` = Remove file(s)
 - `-rf` = Remove directory including its contents.

 > Another command designed for removing directory in particular:
 > `rmdir [OPTIONS] DIRECTORY`
 > - `-p` = Remove empty directory with its parent directory(ies)